-The Project both compliments and assists in the implementation of other CWCB programs.
-Most immediately, this data and analysis resulting from completion of the full Tailwater Study may be incorporated into the H-I Model and the ISAM and will further the CWCB goals of promoting more efficient use of water while ensuring Compact compliance, C.R.S. § 37-60-106(1)(i) and (r).
-It also has the potential to generate data that may be relevant for the Arkansas decision support system.
-Consistent with these goals, the CWCB has previously provided financial assistance to the Lower Ark District formulate and implement cost-effective means to comply with the Irrigation Improvements Rules to avoid potential Compact violations.
+The Tailwater Study, and specifically this Phase Two, both compliments and assists in the implementation of other CWCB programs.
+Most immediately, this data and analysis may be incorporated into the ISAM and will further the CWCB goals of promoting more efficient use of water while ensuring Compact compliance, C.R.S. § 37-60-106(1)(i) and (r).
+Consistent with these goals, the CWCB has previously provided financial assistance to the Lower Ark District to formulate and implement cost-effective means to comply with the Irrigation Improvements Rules to avoid potential Compact violations.
 See e.g. S.B.
 09-125.
+Moreover, it will build upon the significant investment made by the CWCB in Phase One of the Tailwater Study.
+It also will have the likely benefit of encouraging participation in alternative transfer method through increasing the transferable yield of Fort Lyon Shares, another key objective of the CWCB and the Governor.